Kritagya-web/Connect4-AI-Reinforcement-Learning-Final-Project-CalStateLA/README.md

 5. **Evaluation**: Evaluate the trained neural network's ability to recognize critical game states, such as immediate wins or blocks as a performance heuristic.

-## This Branch contains the report for the Entire Project.
+## This Branch contains the report for the Entire Project with the notebook containing the entire model.
 ## See Branch master to see the implementation of all the things using python.